 That was my last MVFF37 theatrical screening until I head back up there tomorrow, as I had to return home and churn out a review of Kill the Messenger under deadline.
 I was bummed to miss Abderrahmane Sissaro’s Timbuktu for a second time, first at a pre-festival press screening and again in San Rafael yesterday, but the good news is that the Kill the Messenger review will add a new publication to my byline – the San Antonio Current.
 I’m taking over the country, one alternative weekly publication at a time (dead tree media: the wave of the future of the 15th century), so look for that review and a link later this week on E Street Film Society.
 Although On the Way to School was my last film of the day, I had pre-screened a couple of other documentaries that played at the festival on Sunday, both of them world premieres.

 Video artist John Sanborn’s deeply personal and playful memoir film ALLoT (A Long List of Things) is more concerned with the landscape of the mind, the spaces between memory and identity, past and present, child and man.
 At his 40th high school reunion, Sanborn interviewed his friends and classmates, asking them to compare their fuzzy senses of self back then with their more defined post-high school identities.
-Sanborn also appears in confessionals, but his are split into 3 disembodied talking heads representing his present self, his high school self, and some sort of grumpy, imposto-slathered superego.
+Sanborn also appears in confessionals, but his scenes get split into three disembodied talking heads representing his present self, his high school self and some sort of grumpy superego.
 If this sounds like classic boomer indulgence, that’s because it is, and yet the film has a lot of fun undercutting itself by superimposing images and inserting sarcastic comments.
 However, I was more affected by the straight, talking-head interviews of the classmates than with Sanborn’s own autobiographical whimsy, which feels more and more like an evasion as the film goes on.